 Boundaries: All of the land in Liberty Township above 900 feet elevation on the east side of the Olentangy River.
-Sub Area IX is the Delaware exclusive water service area, which is generally north of Camp Lazarus on the west side of U.S. 23 and north of Peachblow Road east of U.S. 23.

 These lands represent a high plateau on the east side of the Olentangy River.
 The most notable feature is the four-lane, divided U.S. Route 23 that runs down its spine.
 The U.S. 23 corridor represents a property tax and jobs base for the Township and a sales tax base for the County.
 Grady Memorial Hospital has built a single office building at its future campus at Glenn Parkway.
 This is north and east of the expanded Delaware Area Career Center.
 Glenn Road will eventually link U.S. 23 to U.S. 36/S.R.
 37 as a City of Delaware road project.